VIPriors/vipriors-challenges-toolkit/README.md

 **All challenges**

-Q: Can we use any other data than the data provdided?
+Q: Can we use any other data than the data provdided?<br />
 A: No.

 Q: Is it allowed to train our model on the validation data?<br />